cloudquery/cloudquery/plugins/source/jira/README.md

 # Jira Source Plugin

-The HubSpot source plugin extracts information from the Jira API (This is an open-core plugin).
+The Jira source plugin extracts information from the Jira API (This is an open-core plugin).

 ## Links